jans-forks/renovate-github-action/README.md

 This option is useful to customize the image before running `renovate`.
 It must be an existing executable file on the local system.
 It will be mounted to the docker container.
+Note: This also requires `docker-user: root` to start renovate.

 For example you can create a simple script like this one (let's call it `renovate-entrypoint.sh`).